White Africans of European ancestry: Afrikaans

 Afrikaans is the most common language spoken at home by white South Africans.
 It is spoken by roughly 60% of South Africa's, 60% of Namibia's, and about 5% of Zimbabwe's white population.
 In South Africa they make up a major white speaking group in all provinces except KwaZulu-Natal, where Afrikaans speakers make up 1.5% of the population.
 In Rhodesia (and later Zimbabwe), Afrikaans was not as common and the country was dominated by English throughout its history.
 There were however a few Afrikaans inhabitants, mostly from South Africa.
 Afrikaans was also very limited culturally in Rhodesia and so only a few Afrikaans place names existed, most notably Enkeldoorn (renamed Chivhu in 1982).
 Most Afrikaners in Zimbabwe have now immigrated to South Africa or European countries.

 English

 English is the second most spoken language among white Africans, spoken by 39% of South Africa's, 7% of Namibia's, and 90% of Zimbabwe's white population.
 In South Africa they remain the dominant white ethnic group in KwaZulu-Natal, while in Gauteng and the Western Cape they also contribute to a large percentage of the English-speaking population.

-It is here that they challenge the Afrikaans in being the white dominant ethnic group.
 English is a second language of many non-British white Africans with higher education in almost all non-English-speaking African nations.
-Outside of South Africa, Namibia, and Zimbabwe, British Africans make up a large minority in Zambia, Kenya, Botswana, and Swaziland, therefore growing the presence of English in these countries.
+Outside of South Africa, Namibia, and Zimbabwe, British White Africans make up a large minority in Zambia, Kenya, Botswana, and Swaziland, therefore growing the presence of English in these countries.